Long-Term Staffing Options

 An eligibility list is an inventory of pre-qualified applicants in rank order who have been assessed in a staffing action and are qualified to fill future vacancies.
-Eligibility lists are often used when there is more than one vacancy or there may be additional vacancies available in the near future.
+Eligibility lists are often used when there's more than one vacancy, or there may be additional vacancies available in the near future.

-An uprange hire is when a new employee is appointed to a bargaining unit or Schedule A position at a step level that is greater than Step 1 of the salary range.
+An uprange hire is when a new employee is appointed to a Bargaining Unit or Schedule A position at a step level that's greater than Step 1 of the salary range.

 A lateral transfer moves an employee to a new position that has the same maximum salary range.